| Future

 Agnello (Dinosaur Jr, Sonic Youth,

-Hold Steady).
+a whole lot of clapping.
 Guest musicians include Franz

 Nicolay of the Hold Steady, Native American Music